ds5110/faces/notes/sc_notes_logreg.md

 <img src="soph_logreg/p1_fd_cmat.png" width=600>

 **Partition 2: The "norm_cenrot" column**
 This partition was pretty strong even before feature selection (is overfitting a possibility?
 It is a lot of features).
-After feature selection the acurracy score was only ok (perhaps did not eliminate enough of the colinearity), and the score really dropped after downsampling (perhaps not enough data).

 Without feature selection:
 * Accuracy score: 0.96